Clastify logo

 D.

-It produces antibodies specific to pathogen antigens.
+It produces specific antibodies against pathogen antigens.

 Question 3